GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Contagion from the Eclipse Protocol gear set can destroy at least 2 waves of drones if one spawns shortly after the previous one
 - foaming a hunter stops him from medkitting
 - going down or dying on an objective keeps capturing it
-- Hostile Negotiations from the Negotiator’s Dilemma gear set can destroy the immune reviver drone even though the drone doesn't get visually marked
 - hunters stand up when deploying most of their skills, giving you time to land a few shots
 - hunters will still be able to melee you when performing cover to cover or running past them, you have to roll to avoid being hit (they also seem to have a 2m melee range)
 - killing marked targets with Negotiator’s Dilemma counts as skill kills (useful for the Cool Skills Challenge)
+- the immune reviver drone can be disrupted but also destroyed by Hostile Negotiations from the Negotiator’s Dilemma gear set even though no icons will be displayed above the drone
 - try to leave 1 or 2 mobs alive so you can complete objectives early (reinforcements don't spawn until clearing most mobs in a wave)
 - wait for your teammates before entering a room to allow them to get ready and prevent objectives from triggering early
 - when capturing objectives, don't peek unless you have to, completing objectives is more important than clearing mobs